naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
 <span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID  Required parameter: parameter should always be specified">Text</span> | String | Text of the message to print.
+When the text contain spaces, wrap it in double quotes (`"`).
+In case you wish to include the double quotes in the text itself, escape them.
 printer | String | ID of the printer actor to use. actor | String | ID of the actor, which should be associated with the printed message. reset | Boolean | Whether to reset text of the printer before executing the printing task.